awaltert/simple-payment-engine/README.md

 - Handler functions know how to process a transaction of a certain type.
 - Data changes to accounts and transactions are communicated to the specialized repositories.

+### Repositories

+- Should mimic realistic scenarios while storing `Account` and `Transaction` entities in memory.
+- Both implement a trait, that is not strictly necessary for the use case, but serves demonstration purposes.

+### CsvEncoder

+- Simple to use interface.
+- Generic over `std::io::Write`, enabling more flexible use-cases.

 ## Disclaimer

 I invested significant time to demonstrate my experience.
 To showcase patterns and concepts, I introduce more abstractions and system design than necessary, while still focusing on quality, delivery and the use cases.